Who developed Francisco Park?

-This unique park project is a public-private partnership between the San Francisco Recreation and Park Department and the Francisco Park Conservancy, a non-profit community organization.
-In 2014, the Recreation and Park Department acquired the land for use as a park and the Conservancy committed to funding design, construction, and maintenance costs.
+This unique park project was a public-private partnership between the San Francisco Recreation and Park Department and the Francisco Park Conservancy, a non-profit community organization.
+In 2014, the Recreation and Park Department acquired the land for use as a park and the Conservancy undertook funding, design, construction, and, after gifting the park to the city in 2022, sharing in ongoing maintenance.

 When did construction start on Francisco Park?